Types of Laptops Explained: 5 Categories and Their Differences

 What Is a Budget Laptop?

-A budget laptop is designed for everyday tasks — not heavy workloads.
 It’s built for people who mainly browse the internet, check email, write documents, attend online meetings, stream videos, and handle light office work.
-If your needs are basic and you’re not editing videos, gaming, or running demanding software, this category is usually more than enough.

-These laptops focus on affordability while still offering decent performance for daily use.
 They typically come with modest processors, integrated graphics, and practical storage — but modern budget laptops are far more capable than many people expect.
-Even entry-level machines today outperform high-end laptops from years ago.

 This category is ideal for students, writers, casual users, and anyone who simply needs a reliable computer without paying for power they’ll never use.
-A budget laptop won’t replace a workstation or gaming machine — but for everyday productivity, it gets the job done.

 Budget laptop used for everyday tasks like email, browsing, video calls, and light office work